 The school takes pride in providing a highly inclusive environment, where learners demonstrate high levels of enjoyment in their education and most make very good progress in most subjects and areas of learning.
 Children at all levels are helped to achieve their potential.

 We provide a curriculum which has been carefully designed to ensure coverage and progression which will enable our children to learn, develop a range of transferrable skills, build on prior learning and make connections to embed their learning.
 We aim to provide learning experiences which the children will remember beyond their school days.

 The curriculum celebrates the diversity and utilises the skills, knowledge and cultural wealth of the community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain.
-The school holds the British Council’s International School Award, and all of our classes are named after countries and there are opportunities for the children to find out more about their class country when they first enter their new class.
+The school holds the British Council’s International Schools Award.
+All our classes are named after countries and there are opportunities for the children to find out more about their class country when they first enter their new class.
 We also talk about national events that are affecting different countries, which are often raised by the children.

-The children’s own community are frequently used as a point for learning, and engagement within it enriches their learning experiences; whether visiting the local church, park, library or carrying out surveys within the village.
+The children’s own community is frequently used as a point for learning, and engagement within it enriches their learning experiences; whether visiting the local church, park or library or carrying out surveys within the village.

 As a school we make full use of the skills of a wide range of professionals.
 Throughout their time at the school, children will work with specialist coaches as they learn and participate in different sports.
 The school holds the Platinum Award for PE and sport and has developed a strong competitive inter-school timetable of sports with other local schools.